 Ancestry.com and Heritage Quest - the South Hadley Public Library has subscriptions to each of these.
 You can visit and use them on site, or, if you get a SHPL library card, you can access Heritage Quest from anywhere using your barcode number.

 Etiquette, manners, proper behavior - whatever name you choose, these vary across cultures and time.
-For best results finding books on this topic, when searching the library catalog try a subject keyword search on the term "etiquette" modified by geographic area (e.g., "united states") and/or time (e.g., "19th century").
+For best results finding books on this topic, when searching Discover try a Subject terms search on the term "etiquette" modified by geographic area (e.g., "united states") and/or time (e.g., "19th century").
 A couple of sample works on etiquette:

-For a more in-depth look into the mind of a person from a particular time, place, or background, try searching the library catalog for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – place – e.g., United States - or something descriptive of the person - e.g., Native American).
+For a more in-depth look into the mind of a person from a particular time, place, or background, try searching Discover for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – place – e.g., United States - or something descriptive of the person - e.g., Native American).
 If you have the name of a specific person, do an author search on that person’s name.

 You may also find the following biographical databases useful: